 Counselling at cliniQ

-Our counsellors who can provide therapeutic support for individuals, couples, relationships.
-We are currently providing our counselling service on-line.
+Our counsellors can provide therapeutic support for individuals, couples and relationships.
+We offer twelve free sessions of counselling, and are currently providing our counselling service online.
 Our service is as flexible and responsive to your needs and schedule as possible.

-To complete an on-line application for counselling please use the following link:
+To complete an online application for counselling please click here.

 What is counselling?